 Freeze and defrost food safely

-When freezing food, avoid freezing large amounts at a time.
+When freezing food, avoid freezing large amounts at a time as it will take longer to freeze and bacteria could multiply.
 It’s better to split it into smaller quantities in separate containers.
 This also means you can defrost only the quantity you need.

 When freezing food you’ve just bought, place it in freezer bags to maintain quality.
 You don’t need to unwrap pre-packaged raw meat on trays, just put it in a freezer bag.
 This will help minimise cross contamination in your kitchen.
 Tie the bag after squeezing out as much air as possible, label and date.
 If you are freezing cooked food or leftovers, the most important thing is to cool it quickly.
 Cool food on the bench only until it stops steaming.
 Then place the hot food directly into the container, cover with a lid and put it in the freezer.

-When thawing frozen food thaw poultry, rolled or seasoned (stuffed) meat joints and boned meat joints right through to the centre before cooking.
+When thawing frozen food make sure you thaw poultry, rolled or seasoned (stuffed) meat joints and boned meat joints right through to the centre before cooking as they could remain uncooked din the centre.
 Thaw cooked or ready-to-eat foods in the fridge or microwave – not on the bench-top.
-Follow thawing and cooking instructions on packaged frozen food as some food don’t require thawing before cooking
+Follow thawing and cooking instructions on packaged frozen food as some food don’t require thawing before cooking.

 If you lose power